Msrevalli/FastAPI/07_Query Parameters and String Validations.md

-Here’s a **clear explanation of each FastAPI query parameter concept** you've listed, broken down with **real-life analogies and coding clarity**:

----

 ## ✅ **FastAPI Query Parameter Validation Overview**

 FastAPI helps you **safely and clearly handle user input from URLs**.
 This prevents bugs, improves UX in Swagger docs, and reduces backend validation logic.